What is water puppetry about?

 Each water puppet is hand-carved and given five layers of lacquer paint to make it waterproof and add vibrant colours to the performance.

-While puppets move around, directed by puppeteers standing waist-deep in water behind the stage, singers tell their story in songs.
+While puppets move around, directed by puppeteers standing waist-deep in the water behind the stage, singers tell their stories in songs.
 A water puppet show typically depicts Vietnamese day-to-day rural life along with important historical events and ancient legends.

 Water puppetry is a popular form of entertainment nowadays too, especially for local children and foreigners discovering Vietnamese folk culture.